alfiecg24/Achilles/docs/Write-ups/checkm8Writeup.md

 ## Triggering the use-after-free
 With the new IO buffer hopefully allocated elsewhere within the heap, thanks to our heap feng shui, we can now trigger the main use-after-free vulnerability.

-* Send a setup packet with a request type of `0x80`, a `DFU_DNLOAD` request and a wLength that is less than or equal to `0x800` to the device.
+* Send a setup packet with a request type where `bmRequestType & 0x80 == 0` (we will use `0x21`), a `DFU_DNLOAD` request and a wLength that is less than or equal to `0x800` to the device.
 This will set all the global variables to their necessary values.
 * Begin the data phase but leave it as incomplete in order to evade the clearing of the global state.
 * Send a `DFU_ABORT` request in order to cause the IO buffer to be freed and the re-entry of DFU.
 This will trigger the use-after-free vulnerability.

+Here's my function that triggers the use-after-free:

 ```c
 bool checkm8TriggerUaF(device_t *device)